 What should be the Objectives of Medical Training?

 Medical training needs to guide students not only on arriving at a clinical diagnosis and planning the appropriate treatment of a condition, but also needs to guide them about the healthcare frameworks which can lead to a better quality of life, since medical conditions that people face are a by-product of their living situations and intersectionalities.
-They need to understand that several health needs are a result of gender inequity which is a consequence of gender roles and unequal gender-relations in society, coupled with social inequality and economic deprivation.
+There are important biological and behavioral differences between the genders, affecting manifestation, epidemiology and pathophysiology of many widespread diseases and the approach and access to health care.
+They need to understand that several health needs are a result of gender inequity which is a consequence of gender roles and unequal gender-relations in society, coupled with social inequality and economic deprivation, restricting access to healthcare.

 Women mainly seek medical attention for obstetric and gynaecological help, as victims of violence or for the treatment of an illness.
 It is necessary to remember that these women approaching the healthcare system are survivors of socio-economic injuries, putting them in a vulnerable state, and therefore making them prone to discriminatory treatment and potential exploitation of their rights.[5]
+Medical textbooks should be able to tackle issues related to gender and gender inequalities, sexuality, violence, and many culturally defined norms that adversely affect the health of women in many societies.
+Textbooks are the cornerstone of the learning process and can shape approaches and attitudes of the readers and learners.
 Thus, it is important that women’s health needs are addressed with sensitivity.

 Literature reviewed

-Textbooks of subjects Obstetrics and Gynaecology, Forensic Medicine and Preventive and Social medicine have been reviewed taking into consideration the focus on women’s health, addressing social determinants of health (or lack of it) and topics related to gender based violence.
+Textbooks of subjects Obstetrics and Gynaecology, Forensic Medicine and Preventive and Social medicine have been reviewed by the author, taking into consideration the focus on women’s health, addressing social determinants of health (or lack of it) and topics related to gender based violence.
 The textbooks reviewed for this paper are commonly used by teachers and undergraduates as well as postgraduate students.

-List of textbooks:

-Obstetrics and Gynaecology-

-DC Dutta’s Textbook of Obstetrics including Perinatology and Contraception.
-8th Edition, 2015.
-Edited by Hiralal Konar.

-Howkins and Bourne Shaw’s Textbook of Gynaecology.
-16th Edition, 2015.
-Edited by VG Padubidri, SN Daftary.

-Holland and Brews Manual of Obstetrics.
-4th Edition, 2017.
-Edited by Murlidhar Pai, Shirish N. Daftary, Prahalad Kushtagi, Sudip Chakravarti.

-Forensic Medicine and Toxicology-

-The Essentials of Forensic Medicine and Toxicology.
-33rd Edition, 2014.
-Dr. K.S.
-Narayan Reddy, Dr. O.P.
-Murty.

-Preventive and Social Medicine-

-Park’s Textbook of Preventive and Social Medicine.
-24th Edition, 2017.
-K. Park.

-List of EPW articles reviewed:

-Keerti Iyengar.
-“How Gender-Sensitive Are Obstetrics and Gynaecology Textbooks?”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1839–1846.

-Khanna, Renu.
-“Obstetrics and Gynaecology: A Women's Health Approach to Textbooks.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1876–1881.

-Nirmala Sudhakaran.
-“Teaching Clinical Obstetrics: A Short Note.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1867–1869.

-Flavia Agnes.
-“To Whom Do Experts Testify?
-Ideological Challenges of Feminist Jurisprudence.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1859–1866.

-Padma Prakash.
-“Where Is the Woman in Preventive and Social Medicine?
-Sociological Perspectives.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1828–1834.

-Rakhal Gaitonde.
-“Community Medicine: Incorporating Gender Sensitivity.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1887–1892.

-Kamaxi Bhate, and Shrikala Acharya.
-“Preventive and Social Medicine: Practitioner's Review of Gender Content.”
-Economic and Political Weekly, vol. 40, no. 18, 2005, pp. 1870–1875.

-Medical textbooks should be able to tackle issues related to gender and gender inequalities, sexuality, violence, and many culturally defined norms that adversely affect the health of women in many societies.
-Textbooks are the cornerstone of the learning process and can shape approaches and attitudes of the readers and learners.
-Here are some examples of the language in the textbooks which reflects not only facts, but the attitude or even prejudices of the authors, thus creating a bias in the minds of students who have never been exposed to the other perspectives related to the issue in discussion.
+Here are some examples of the language in medical textbooks which reflects the attitude or even prejudices of the authors, thus creating a bias in the minds of students who have never been exposed to the other perspectives related to the issue in discussion.

 Rape